 Regulated assets should not qualify as security for loans to affiliates or be subject to legal action against affiliates.

 The formation of utility holding companies should be discouraged.

 The Justice Department and corresponding state agencies should monitor affiliate practices and enforce laws against anticompetitive behavior.

-Incumbent utility service providers should conduct transactions at arm’s length and not discriminate in favor of their separate affiliates nor cross-subsidize any business of an affiliate.
+Incumbent utility service providers should conduct transactions at arm’s length and not discriminate in favor of their separate affiliates nor cross-subsidize The use of revenues from one service to lower the price of another service below its costs. any business of an affiliate.